solidscapes/digitalgallery/content/_index.md

 ---
-description: Solidor's gallery of digital adventures.
+description: Game journey through digital photos.
-#lastmod: 2023-07-05
+#lastmod: 2024-08-25
-title: Digital Scapes
+title: Featured
 featured_image:  # default: first image in this directory
 # featured_image on the home page is used for OpenGraph cards, etc.
 menus: